storesafe/cordova-sqlite-storage/README.md

 ## Status

-- A recent version of the Cordova CLI (such as `6.5.0` or `7.1.0`) is recommended. _(TBD issue with cordova-android@7 as included by Cordova 8)_ Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
-In addition it is *required* to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
+- A recent version of the Cordova CLI (such as `6.5.0` / `7.1.0`) is recommended.
+(Cordova CLI 8.x includes `cordova-android@7`, NOT supported by this plugin version due to [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).)
+Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
+In addition it may be necessary to use `cordova prepare` in case of cordova-ios older than `4.3.0` (Cordova CLI `6.4.0`).
+- This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
-- This version branch uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
+- This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
-- This plugin will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
+- This plugin version will NOT work on `cordova-android@7` due to issue with JAR and NDK library files as discussed in [litehelpers/Cordova-sqlite-storage#729](https://github.com/litehelpers/Cordova-sqlite-storage/issues/729).
+- Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported with this plugin version since they do not honor the `before_plugin_install` hook.
+The supported solution is to use [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (limited testing, limited updates).
 - SQLite `3.8.10.2` included when building (all platforms), with the following definitions for iOS/macOS/Windows:
   - `SQLITE_THREADSAFE=1` (`SQLITE_THREADSAFE=2` on iOS/macOS)
   - `SQLITE_DEFAULT_MEMSTATUS=0`